AustralianCancerDataNetwork/oa-configurator/docs/logging.md

 logger.info("Hello from my package")
 ```

-Thin wrapper around `logging.getLogger()` — a single import point for all packages.
+Thin wrapper around `logging.getLogger()` as a single import point for all packages.